Skip to content

 Automation In Your Printing Process

+One modern invention that increased production efficiency was the ability to guide a fresh die cut directly into the printer.
 This is typically done by leading the product into a thermal transfer printer, which is then stamped with the proper design and sorted in with the other finished products.

 FIXED VS. VARIABLE PRINTING

-Variable or “random” printing occurs when working with a set pattern but the location of the printing isn’t necessarily critical.
+Variable or “random” printing occurs when working with a set pattern, but the location of the printing isn’t necessarily critical.
 The printing will be there, but it won’t be in the same spot from part to part.

 In variable printing, a millimeter difference doesn’t mean life or death.
 Therefore, while the parts should still be very close in appearance, they aren’t 100% identical.